 The use of email for many people has become a daily event.
 Companies and organisations rely heavily on the use of email for correspondence with both internal and external contacts.
 One aspect of email which can provide great time saving is the use of distribution lists in Microsoft Outlook.

 A distribution list is a group of contacts that are given a central name as a reference.
 Instead of having to address an email to Bob, Sarah, Jane, Alex and Cameron, you can create a group containing these contacts and reference a single group name such as “Marketing”.

 Microsoft Outlook makes it very easy to create, edit and maintain a distribution list as part of the Contacts area.
-You can include contacts which you have already saved as an Outlook contact, from the Windows Address Book or you can even create a new contact during the process.
+You can include contacts that you have already saved as an Outlook contact, from the Windows Address Book or you can even create a new contact during the process.

 To create a distribution list, follow these steps:

 - Open Microsoft Outlook

 - Click People from the Navigation Pane or use the keyboard shortcut Ctrl + 3

 - You will now see the contacts you have saved within Microsoft Outlook

 - Click New Contact Group from the Home tab